Global Gluttons

 In this food mecca, however, there is one particular dessert that stands above the rest.

-And that, is the cheesecake from La Viña.
+And that, is the Basque burnt cheesecake from La Viña.
 A cheesecake so perfect and so unique that no other cheesecake will ever quite match up.

 Slice of Basque style cheesecake on a white plate